stuyspec/stuyspec.com/README.md

 ```

 ## Running the app
-Build and begin a live reload server on `http://localhost:8080` by simply running `gulp`.

 To set up the development data server, follow the instructions on our the README of our [API](https://github.com/stuyspec/stuy-spec-api).
 If, however, you need to use data from the real, production API, go to `client-app/src/js/constants.js` and modify the file like so:
 ```